 Summer Classes

-Please note that classes and faculty are subject to change.
+Please note that class schedules and faculty are subject to change.
 All classes are subject to cancellation if less than 4 students are enrolled.

 Move with Me! (ages 2-3 with an adult)